AP-B-AI-ML-Ops/project-Tynie04/README.md

 For local development (optional, only needed if you want to run services outside of Docker):
 - [uv](https://docs.astral.sh/uv/getting-started/installation/), used as the Python package manager across all services and local development

 > **Dev Container:** If you use VS Code, a dev container is included that sets up the full development environment automatically with Python, uv, and all dependencies pre-installed.
 Install the Dev Containers extension and click "Reopen in Container" when prompted.
-The post-create command installs dependencies and pre-commit hooks automatically, so no local setup is needed.
+The dev container uses the same `docker-compose.yml` as the full stack, so all services (MLflow, Prefect, web service, etc.) are started automatically alongside the dev environment.
+The post-create command installs dependencies and pre-commit hooks automatically, so no additional setup is needed.

 ### 1. Clone the repository